-- Twice daily audit of all knives, cork screws, or tools - Log (30 days of inspection documentation). - Inspections by the Department authority and TSA. - Create and maintain at all times a knife accountability log for all knives used at all times. - Failure to comply with the knife accountability policy will result in a fee.
-(See Sacramento International Airport Fees, Section 16)
+- Twice daily audit of all knives, cork screws, or tools - Log (30 days of inspection documentation). - Inspections by the Department authority and TSA. - Create and maintain a knife accountability log for all knives used. - Failure to comply with the knife accountability policy will result in a fee.
+(See Sacramento International Airport Fees, Section 14)